-This article looks at a simple and quick way to expand all levels of a project in the S1 // Projects and S3 // Risk tabs of Deltek Acumen.
+This article looks at a simple and quick way to expand levels in Deltek Acumen of a project in the S1 // Projects and S3 // Risk tabs of Deltek Acumen.

 Since we started offering training for the Deltek Acumen suite, we have had a number of frustrated customers who were looking for a way to expand the WBS for their project to specified levels.
 This capability is available in Deltek Acumen, but somewhat hidden it would seem.
 For example, if you are a Primavera P6 user, you would be looking for something similar to the Expand All, Collapse All or Collapse To… features.
 A Microsoft Project users would be looking for an Outline | All Subtasks style option.
 In Deltek Acumen however, you actually need to be looking for this functionality as part of the Grouping features.